zeya-anwar/UnrealBlueprintSDK/README.md

-Unreal 4.9 Blueprint SDK-Collection for PlayFab README
+Unreal 4.9 and 4.11 Blueprint SDK-Collection for PlayFab README
 ========

 1. Overview:
 ----
-Unreal 4.9 Blueprint SDKs for PlayFab - BETA
+Unreal 4.9 and 4.11 Blueprint SDKs for PlayFab

-The Unreal Blueprint SDK-Collection includes three separate Unreal 4.9 plugins.
+The Unreal Blueprint SDK-Collection includes three separate Unreal plugins.
 You should only install 1 of these plugins in any Unreal project.

 * Unreal Client SDK for distribution to End-Users
 * Unreal Server SDK for secure machines running sensitive logic